Adoption & Termination Of Parental Rights Helping Individuals & Families in Tennessee

 According to the U.S. Department of Health and Human Services, the home study also serves to match parents and children more successfully and to prepare you, the adoptive parent, through education about parenting an adopted child.

-Retain the Services of our Adoption Attorney in Knoxville Today
+Retain the Services of our Adoption Attorney in Tennessee & Kentucky Today

 Questions about adoption or termination of parental rights in TN?
 Call Peterson White LLP for honest representation and guidance every step of the way.
 Contact us online or call us at 855-919-4124.